Convair 880

-The Convair 880 is an American narrow-body jet airliner produced by the Convair division of General Dynamics.
+The Convair 880 is a retired American narrow-body jet airliner produced by the Convair division of General Dynamics.
 It was designed to compete with the Boeing 707 and Douglas DC-8 by being smaller but faster, a niche that failed to create demand.
 When it was first introduced, some in aviation circles claimed that at 615 mph, it was the fastest jet transport in the world.
 Only 65 Convair 880s were produced over the lifetime of the production run from 1959 to 1962, and General Dynamics eventually withdrew from the airliner market after considering the 880 project a failure.
 The Convair 990 Coronado was a stretched and faster variant of the 880.

 Development

 Convair began development of a medium-range commercial jet in April 1956, to compete with announced products from Boeing and Douglas.
 Initially the design was called the Skylark, but the name was later changed to the Golden Arrow, then Convair 600 and then finally the 880, both numbers referring to its top speed of 600 mph (970 km/h) or 880 ft/s (268 m/s).
 It was powered by General Electric CJ-805-3 turbojets, a civilian version of the J79 which powered the Lockheed F-104 Starfighter, McDonnell Douglas F-4 Phantom, and Convair B-58 Hustler.

 The first example of the Model 22 FAA Type Certificate, initial production version (no prototype was built) made its maiden flight on 27 January 1959.
 After production started, the Federal Aviation Administration mandated additional instrumentation, which Convair added by placing a "raceway" hump on the top of the fuselage, rather than ripping apart the interiors over the wing area.
 The final assembly of the 880 and 990 took place at the Convair facilities in San Diego, California.